TranNhatTan14/Obsidian/Data/Submit Graph Transformer paper in ICLR.md

 - PlasmidVerify train a Naive Bayes classifier using protein domain alighment-based feature
 - PlasForest using homology search results as features
 - Also exhibit decreased accuracy on short contigs
-- [[PLASMe]]: treat plasmid as a language defined on a vocabulary of protein.
+- PLASMe: treat plasmid as a language defined on a vocabulary of protein.
 Transformer, to learn the protein importantce and their associations for plasmid
 - Plasmids have a large diversity, novel plasmids may contain proteins that cannot be aligned with the current database, leading to inaccurate predictions
 - The current tokens contain only proteins of plasmids.
 Studies have shown that proteins critical for bacterial survival are more likely to be found in chromosomes
 - The interpretation of the Transformer identified potentially unannotated PCs that may also play an important role in the life of plasmids